 A modification is a real-time change to a web page designed to personalize or otherwise improve the user experience of a website and guide visitors to complete a conversion.
-Personalized modifications are based on visitor attributes that can be either rule-based (segmentation) or data-based (machine learning algorithms).
+Personalized modifications are based on visitor attributes that can be either rule-based (affinities, segmentation) or data-based (machine learning algorithms).
 You can place a modification in basically any web page element, either appending or replacing the original content of the element.

 Figure: Modifications appending and replacing original web content (click to enlarge)

 Here are a few common ways of using modifications:

 - Display personalized content based on the visitor's behavior or context.

 - Add new content, such as recommendations or content generated from data feeds.